Bermi533/Solar_Project/Physics_of_the_Solar_Corona/README.md

-The workflow for this is based on chapters 11-12-12 from the book _Physics of the Solar Corona: An Introduction with Problems and Solutions_.
-However, here are some useful resources used for conceptual keypoints:
+The workflow here is based on Chapters 11–13 of the book _Physics of the Solar Corona: An Introduction with Problems and Solutions_.
+Additionally, the following resources may be useful for understanding key concepts:

 ## Bibliography